Nyxox-debug/mindre/README.md

 # mindre

-A simple terminal styled PWA (Progressive Web App) for Space Repitetion
+A simple terminal-styled PWA (Progressive Web App) for Spaced Repetition.

+> **NOTE:** This has no backend but stores data locally.